vdbergh/vtjson/docs/source/usage.rst

   internally becomes `intersect(tuple, fields({"title": str, "price": float}))`.

 Annotated
-  This has already been discussed.
+  This has already been discussed in the section :ref:`annotated`.
 It is translated into a suitable :py:class:`vtjson.intersect` schema.
 The handling of `Annotated` schemas can be influenced by :py:class:`vtjson.Apply` objects.

+.. _newtype:

 NewType
   This is translated into a :py:class:`vtjson.set_name` schema.
 E.g. `NewType('Movie', str)` becomes `set_name(str, 'Movie')`

+.. _tuple:

 tuple[...] and Tuple[...]
   These are translated into the equivalent `tuple` schemas.

+.. _mapping:

 Mapping[K, V] and subtypes
   These validate those objects that are members of the origin type (a subclass of `Mapping`) and whose (key, value) pairs match `(K, V)`.

+.. _container:

 Container[T] and subtypes
   These validate those objects that are members of the origin type (a subclass of `Container`) and whose elements match `T`.

+.. _union:

 Union and the | operator
   These are translated into :py:class:`vtjson.union`.

+.. _literal:

 Literal
   This is also translated into :py:class:`vtjson.union`.

+.. _any:

 Any
   This is translated into :py:class:`vtjson.anything`.